Our History

 undertakes the adaptive reuse of the fire-damaged 19th- century Broomhall

-beginning its conversion into a hotel.
-This reflected the firm’s growing involvement in large-scale
+Mansion (previously Clifford Park School), beginning its conversion into a hotel.
+This reflected the firm’s growing involvement in large-scale conservation and reuse projects.

 Broomhall Mansion